tinymce/tinymce-docs/plugins/mentions.md

 ### `getUsers`

-You can retrieve the inserted users by calling getUsers on the plugin instance object of an editor.
-This will return an array of users inserted by the user but only the ones currently present in the content.
-It will also exclude duplicate inserts by using the userinfo objects id property.
+You can retrieve the inserted users by calling `getUsers` on the plugin instance object of an editor.
+This will return an array of users that the author `@mentioned` in the content, but only the ones currently present in the content (i.e. not any existing before the content was created).
+It will also exclude duplicate inserts by using the `userinfo` objects id property.

 ##### Example